scottgoering/HeaterMeter-wiki/HeaterMeter-4.0-Assembly.md

 At this point you can install your LEDs (LED1, LED2, LED3) but bear in mind that if you mount them flush with the board, they will be lower than the button and LCD face.
 You can either mount them with long leads, or mount them and bend them over to the left so they'd be exposed out the side of the case rather than on the front panel.
 The longer lead on the LED (the +/anode) is inserted into the hole closest to you.
 There's a little + sign to indicate this on LED1 but not the others, as that would get confusing with them all so close together.

+The web UI has a red icon for LED1, yellow for LED2, red for LED3.
+Any arrangement can be used, but the web interface is fixed to displaying these colors.

 Finally install the button into the large square position in the center of the board.
 This should only fit in one orientation, but I'm sure if you try really hard you can force it in the wrong way.
 Don't try that hard.

 [![Image](https://lh3.googleusercontent.com/-Os2j-rg-ya0/UDlM7KPVAfI/AAAAAAAAAyo/2fPX4qO6k0Y/s640/IMG_1066.JPG)](https://picasaweb.google.com/lh/photo/vTLgZ7ebgSrFBtmNq1O_JNMTjNZETYmyPJy0liipFm0?feat=embedwebsite "PHOTO46")